NASA’s MAVEN Dodges Hurtling Mars Moon: Space Probe Avoids Crash By Seconds

 The maneuver was accomplished on Thursday, March 2.
 The avoided impending — and now negated — crash was calculated to occur on Monday, March 6.

 Among the important data gathered, MAVEN lists as one of its accomplishments the detection of the deterioration of Mars’ atmosphere, which was found to increase significantly during solar storms.
-As Space.com reported in November, 2015, the atmospheric loss to space was likely a major factor in Mars’ gradual shift from a carbon dioxide-dominated atmosphere, which would have provided the planet with a relatively warm insulator, allowing the planet to support liquid surface water.
+As Space.com reported in November 2015, the atmospheric loss to space was likely a major factor in Mars’ gradual shift from a carbon dioxide-dominated atmosphere, which would have provided the planet with a relatively warm insulator, allowing the planet to support liquid surface water.
 The loss would have led to the cold, arid, and barren world the Red Planet is today.
-The shift is estimated to have taken place between about 4.2 to 3.7 billion years ago, just about the time scientists believe life was emerging on Earth (a theory that may have been given further credence with the recent unconfirmed discovery of bacteria fossils in Canada that have been dated at 3.8 billion years, and which lend hope for finding life on Mars, suggested the discoverers).
+The shift is estimated to have taken place between about 4.2 to 3.7 billion years ago, just about the time scientists believe life was emerging on Earth (a theory that may have been given further credence by the recent unconfirmed discovery of bacteria fossils in Canada that have been dated at 3.8 billion years, and which lend hope for finding life on Mars, suggested the discoverers).

 [Featured Image by Stanislaw Tokarski/Shutterstock]